arianlopezc/marcador.io/README.md

 - value's length cannot be linger than 70 characters.
 - value cannot have any of the following characters [`!$%&\*()/\\\=[]{};'"|,.<>?]

+`last4` - last four digits of a credit card that might be associated with the client's data.

+`issuer` - issuer organization that emited the credit card that might be associated with the client's data.
+- value's length cannot be linger than 70 characters.
+- value cannot have any of the following characters [`!$%&\*()/\\\=[]{};'"|,.<>?]

+`expirationDate` - expiration date of the credit card that might be associated with the client's data.
+- must match one of the following patterns: MM/YY, MM/YYYY, MMYY, or MMYYYY

 `percentage` - the percentage value to be used for the operation.

 - must be a number between 0 and 999999999999, with up to 5 decimal places.